 - EPA-registered intermediate level disinfectant

-- Bactericidal, Virucidal, Fungicidal, Tuberculocidal, including C. diff, C. auris, Norovirus and TB
+- Bactericidal, Virucidal, Fungicidal, Tuberculocidal, Sporicidal, including C. diff, Candida auris, Norovirus and TB

-- Powerful Hydrogen Peroxide formula that is effective against C. diff without compromising compatibility
+- Non-bleach Hydrogen Peroxide formula effective against C. diff.

 - Compatible with materials commonly used in healthcare environments